Georgette Heyer: Later years

 In 1959, Rougier became a Queen's Counsel.
 The following year, their son Richard fell in love with the estranged wife of an acquaintance.
-Richard assisted the woman, Susanna Flint, in leaving her husband, and the couple married after her divorce was finalized.
+Richard assisted the woman, Susanna Flint, in leaving her husband, and the couple married after her divorce was finalised.
 Heyer was shocked at the impropriety but soon came to love her daughter-in-law, later describing her as "the daughter we never had and thought we didn't want".
 Richard and his wife raised her two sons from her first marriage and provided Heyer with her only biological grandchild in 1966, when their son Nicholas Rougier was born.

 As Heyer aged she began to suffer more frequent health problems.
-These may have been exacerbated by her occasional practice of writing into the wee hours fueled by gin and Benzedrine.
+These may have been exacerbated by her occasional practice of writing into the wee hours fuelled by gin and Benzedrine.
 In June 1964, she underwent surgery to remove a kidney stone.
 Although the doctors initially predicted a six-week recovery, after two months they predicted that it might be a year or longer before she felt completely well.
 The following year, she suffered a mosquito bite that turned septic, prompting the doctors to offer skin grafts.
 In July 1973 she suffered a slight stroke and spent three weeks in a nursing home.
 When her brother Boris died later that year, Heyer was too ill to travel to his funeral.
 She suffered another stroke in February 1974.
 Three months later, she was diagnosed with lung cancer, which her biographer attributed to the 60–80 cork-tipped cigarettes that Heyer smoked each day (although she said she did not inhale).
 On 4 July 1974, Heyer died.
 Her fans learned her married name for the first time from her obituaries.